spidasoftware/format/README.md

 ### Instructions

-The help screen that was displayed earlier shows you how to use the formatter in variety of different ways.
+The help screen that was displayed earlier shows you how to use the formatter in a variety of different ways.
 I.e.

 ```